BlvckBytes/kbdctl/README.md

 - [X] Apply static color
 - [X] Apply built in animation
 - [ ] Apply custom key lighting (per key & key groups)
+- [ ] Create custom animations using key-array frames
+- [ ] Turn this into a daemon using web-sockets
+- [ ] Add the ability to store settings on profiles
+- [ ] Just maybe... add a GUI?

 ## Usage